JoakimCh/BetterDataView.js/readMe.md

 how this object will be stored in its binary form.
 This is made possible using what I chose to call "object templates".

-An object template is a Javascript object defining how objects using this template is stored.
+An object template is a JavaScript object defining how objects using this template is stored.
 Hence both the server and the client needs to use the same template when sending objects between them.